raynoryim/tinify/examples/README.md

-# Tinify-rs Examples
+# Tinify Examples

-This directory contains comprehensive examples demonstrating all features of the `tinify-rs` library.
+This directory contains comprehensive examples demonstrating all features of the `tinify` library.
 All examples are designed to work with the provided API key and demonstrate production-ready usage patterns.

 ## Quick Start